 Below are the 8 tips which will help you stick to your medication routine-

-1. Take your medication at the same time every day.
+1. Every day, take your prescription at the same time.

-2. Keep a “medicine calendar” with your pill bottles and note each time you take a dose.
+2. Keep a "medicine calendar" with your pill bottles, noting when you take each dose.

-4. Use a pill container.
-Some types have sections for multiple doses at different times, such as morning, lunch, evening, and night.
+4. Make use of a pill box.
+Some designs have portions for numerous doses at various times, such as breakfast, lunch, dinner, and night.

 5. Assemble a daily routine around taking your prescriptions, such as brushing your teeth or getting ready for bed.
-Before choosing mealtime, check if your medication should be taken on an empty stomach or a full stomach before deciding on a mealtime.
+Check with your doctor to see if your medication should be taken on an empty stomach or a full stomach before deciding on a mealtime.

-7. When traveling, be certain to bring enough of your medication, plus a few days extra, in case your return is delayed.
+7. Carry enough medication during your travel, plus a few days' worth of extra in case your return is delayed.

-8. If you’re flying, keep your medication in your carry-on bag if you're flying to avoid misplaced luggage.
-The temperature in the cargo hold could damage your medication.
+8. Keep your medication in your carry-on bag if you're flying to avoid misplaced luggage.
+The temperature in the cargo hold may cause your medication to be damaged.